SpaceVim/SpaceVim/README.md

 **After SpaceVim is installed, launch `vim` and SpaceVim will automatically install plugins**

-Once plugins start installing, at the bottom of the vim window, you will see `[dein] Install started: (YYYY/MM/DD HH:MM:SS)`

-Please wait for all the plugins to complete installing before using vim.
-Once the plugin installation completes, you will see `[dein] Done: (YYYY/MM/DD HH:MM:SS) `.
-At this point you can start using vim.

 SpaceVim required Vim7.4 above or neovim, here is the installation of neovim/vim with python support: